 There is no one ‘right type’ of company culture.
-Each company culture that’s created should be unique to the organisation.
-After all, no matter the service or product that your organisation sells, your mission should be unique to your business, and therefore your values and company culture should be different from that of your competitors.
+Each company culture that’s created should be unique to the business.
+After all, no matter the service or product that your business sells, your mission should be unique to your brand, and therefore your values and company culture should be different from that of your competitors.

 Copycatting another company culture is advised against, as it will not engage with your team, and not enable them to have a deeper understanding and connection to your business and what it’s working towards.

-Identifying the type of culture your organisation needs is essential in helping you to have an engaged team and a successful business.
+Identifying the type of culture your brand needs is essential in helping you to have a motivated team and a successful business.

 Are there different types of company culture?